 Once you take out an energy plan with Powerclub, you’ll be charged a $39 annual fee ($79 for business), but you won’t have to pay an exit fee.

-Powerclub provide energy to their customers at wholesale prices, so you only pay for the energy you use.
+Powerclub provides energy to their customers at wholesale prices, so you only pay for the energy you use.

-Powerclub also do not profit from your energy usage - if they receive more revenue from prices than needed, the rest will be returned to members or invested into Powerclub.
+Powerclub does not profit from your energy usage - if they receive more revenue from prices than needed, the rest will be returned to members or invested into Powerclub.

 There are no tricks or surprises with Powerclub, just honest prices and minimal fees.

-Powerclub also offer members more control over their usage with the Powerbank account, an account designed to smooth out wholesale prices during market fluctuations.
+Powerclub also offers members more control over their usage with the Powerbank account, an account designed to smooth out wholesale prices during market fluctuations.

-Stay on top of your energy bill with the Powerwatch app, an app that alerts you when wholesale prices are high and offers ways to cut back on your energy usage.
+Stay on top of your energy bill with the Powerwatch app, which alerts you when wholesale prices are high and offers ways to cut back on your energy usage.

 If you’d like to become a Powerclub member, you’ll need to sign up online.
-Simply punch in your postcode and the select the plan that’s right for your household.
-You’ll then need to add in your average daily usage and a few other details and you’re on your way!
+Simply punch in your postcode and then select the plan that’s right for your household.
+You’ll then need to add in your average daily usage and a few other details, and you’re on your way!

 And if you’re thinking of switching to Powerclub, get in touch with the Powerclub customer service team via the phone or email.

-The Mozo communicty has rated Powerclub products and services on different specifications ranging from pricing and bill clarity to customer satisfaction and green energy.
+The Mozo community has rated Powerclub products and services on different specifications ranging from pricing and bill clarity to customer satisfaction and green energy.